 3. Get Advised!

 Contact Academic Advising at any campus.
 The Advisor will assist you with choosing your first classes, requirements for program completion, and graduation plans.
 Take copies of your college / university transcripts, if any.
 More information is available from the Academic Advising office.
+We also recommend that you visit Career Services.

 4. Get Oriented!